The Fugs: In popular culture

+It was one of the first times that a band used the phrase “heavy metal” in a performance context, predating the later popularization of the term in Steppenwolf’s 1968 song “Born to Be Wild.”

 Primary lineups

 The Fugs went through a number of lineup changes.
 Below are those that lasted the longest.
 For instance, guitarist Stefan Grossman was with the band for only several weeks, so this lineup is not included.